top of page

 Jonathan and I met in Seattle where I was studying eastern medicine and he was a university fellow.
 We shared many things, including a deep love for the natural world.
 After a time, we married and set up a life together in the Pacific Northwest while Jonathan took up a university faculty position.

 One day, we realized that the hustles of Seattle and academia were making us feel ill and lose connection with what we loved.
 So we let it all go.
-Jonathan left his university position, and we moved our life to Louisville, KY to be closer to the land, set up a balanced life, and raise our new daughter, Esme.
+Jonathan left his university position, and we moved to Louisville, KY to set up a balanced life and raise our new daughter, Esme.

 Signature H.png